takeoff-env/takeoff/README.md

 |db     |postgres  |9.5    |Postgres database|
 |server |ngnix     |1.13.3 |Ngnix Proxy|

 Run via docker compose, you can begin to add plugins to the Hapi server.

-## What you get

-Out of the box you get an nodemon-hot-reloading, Hapi-powered API that is already set up to accept plugins.
-On the frontend you get a single page hot-reloading React app.
-Connecting the two of them is a basic authentication that gives a [JSON Web Token (JWT)](https://jwt.io) for your endpoints with `admin` and `user` scopes available.

-The app has basic login page and when authenticated you get access to the user screen where you can view users, you can also log out.

-The basic app shows how you can build your own features.
-You get a Postgres database out of the box using Sequelize.
-This can easily be replaced with any database or adapter (and I plan to ship more options).
+You can easily add your own docker images for other services such as redis, memcache, mysql, etc.

 ## References